Requesting support

 here.

-Our web interface provides a work-around: Bring up the mailbox settings
+Control Panel provides a work-around: Bring up the mailbox settings

 page by clicking on a mailbox.
 It will allow you to manually create or